lightbend/paradox/docs/src/main/paradox/groups.md

 ## Linking

 The current group is typically determined by the order in which is was defined, or the previously-selected group as stored in a cookie.
-It is also possible to specify the desired group as a query paramter, so you can link to [this page with Java selected](?language=java) or [this page with Scala selected](?language=scala).
+It is also possible to specify the desired group as a query parameter, so you can link to [this page with Java selected](?language=java) or [this page with Scala selected](?language=scala).